santibatte/dpa_2021/README.md

 • Violations: An establishment can receive one or more of 45 distinct violations (violation numbers 1-44 and 70).
 For each violation number listed for a given establishment, the requirement the establishment must meet in order for it to NOT receive a violation is noted, followed by a specific description of the findings that caused the violation to be issued.

-• Latitude: Georeference
+• Latitude: (Georeference) Latitude of the facility.

-• Longitude: Georeference
+• Longitude: (Georeference) Logitude of the facility.

-• Location: Longitude and Latitude
+• Location: Longitude and Latitude.

 Data Owner: Chicago Department of Public Health

 Time Period: 2010 - Present

 Frequency: This database is updated with information from new inspections daily.
 The data product arquitecture project will be updated weekly.